← Back to Philosophy & Economics

 Bitcoin Property

-Government seized private businesses.
-Bank accounts devalued 99.99%.
-Bitcoin became a lifeline for millions to preserve wealth and transact.
+Government seized private businesses, and years of hyperinflation wiped out savings held in bolΓvars.
+Bitcoin became a lifeline for many to preserve wealth and transact.

 When the Taliban took over, women's bank accounts were frozen.
 Those with Bitcoin still had access to their wealth, regardless of the regime in power.